-In sum, performance guarantees for both versions of the ISD filter are available.
-When using the correct (exponential) link function, these bounds concern the tracking error relative to the true states, $\{\vartheta_t\}$.
-However, when using the incorrect (quadratic) link, these bounds relate to the tracking error relative to the pseudo-true states $\{\theta^\star_t\}=\{ \exp(\vartheta_t/2) \}$.
-The bound in the latter case involves one free parameter that we choose as in Corollary~\ref{Cor: Optimal ISD Young} to yield the lowest permissible bound.
-In this case, the minimized MSE bound further depends on $q^2=\sup_{t} \mathbb{E}[\|\theta_t^{\star}-\theta_{t-1}^{\star}\|^2] <\infty$ and $s_{\omega}^2=\sup_{t} \mathbb{E} [\|\theta_t^{\star}-\omega\|]<\infty$.
-For computing the bound, these quantities are assumed to be known; this is common in the stochastic-optimization literature (e.g.,~\citealp[p.~8]{nesterov2018lectures}).
+In sum, performance guarantees are available for both versions of the ISD filter.
+When the correct (exponential) link function is used, these bounds apply to the tracking error relative to the true states $\{\vartheta_t\}$.
+In contrast, when the incorrect (quadratic) link is employed, the bounds pertain to the tracking error relative to the \emph{pseudo}-true states $\{\theta^\star_t\}=\{ \exp(\vartheta_t/2) \}$.
+In the latter case, the bound includes a free parameter, for which we substitute an analytic expression that minimizes the bound (see Appendix~\ref{sec:Proof of Corollary 2.4}).
+The resulting minimized MSE bound further depends on $q^2=\sup_{t} \mathbb{E}[\|\theta_t^{\star}-\theta_{t-1}^{\star}\|^2] <\infty$ and $s_{\omega}^2=\sup_{t} \mathbb{E} [\|\theta_t^{\star}-\omega\|^2]<\infty$.
+For the purpose of computing the bound, both quantities are assumed to be known; this is standard practice in the stochastic-optimization literature (e.g.,~\citealp[p.\ 8]{nesterov2018lectures}).

-\textbf{Simulation setup.} We vary the state variation $\sigma_{\xi}$ in the range $(0,0.5]$.
-For each value $\sigma_{\xi}$, we simulate $500$ time series of length $10{,}000$.
-The ``in-sample'' period consisting of the first $1{,}000$ observations is available for the estimation of the static parameters, while the remaining ``out-of-sample'' period is used to asses the filtering performance.
+\textbf{Simulation setup.} We vary the state variation $\sigma_{\xi}$ over the range $(0,0.5]$.
+For each value of $\sigma_{\xi}$, we simulate $500$ time series of length $10{,}000$.
+The ``in-sample'' period, consisting of the first $1{,}000$ observations, is used to estimate the static parameters, while the remaining ``out-of-sample'' period is used to assess the filtering performance.